DataCanvasIO/YLearn/docs/en_US/source/sub/est_model/forest_based/cf.rst

     :param int, default=None n_jobs: The number of jobs to run in parallel. :meth:`fit`, :meth:`estimate`, and :meth:`apply` are all parallelized over the trees. ``None`` means 1 unless in a :obj:`joblib.parallel_backend` context. ``-1`` means using all processors.
-See :term:`Glossary
-        <n_jobs>` for more details.

     :param int, default=0 verbose: Controls the verbosity when fitting and predicting

     :param int or float, default=None honest_subsample_num: The number of samples to train each individual tree in an honest manner.
-Typically set this value will have better performance.
-Use all ``sub_sample_num`` if ``None`` is given.
+Typically setting this value will have better performance.

+        - Use all ``sub_sample_num`` if ``None`` is given.
         - If a float is given, then the number of ``honest_subsample_num*sub_sample_num`` samples will be used to train a single tree while the rest ``(1 - honest_subsample_num)*sub_sample_num`` samples will be used to label the trained tree.
         - If an int is given, then the number of ``honest_subsample_num`` samples will be sampled to train a single tree while the rest ``sub_sample_num - honest_subsample_num`` samples will be used to label the trained tree.

+    :param transformer, default=None adjustment_transformer: Transfomer of adjustment variables.
+This can be used to generate new features.

+    :param transformer, default=None covariate_transformer: Transfomer of covariate variables.
+This can be used to generate new features.

+    :param bool, default=False proba_output: Whether to estimate probability of the outcome if it is a discrete one.
+If True, then the given
+        ``y_model`` must have the method :py:func:`predict_proba()`.

-    .. py:method:: fit(data, outcome, treatment, adjustment=None, covariate=None)
+    .. py:method:: fit(data, outcome, treatment, adjustment=None, covariate=None, control=None)

         Fit the model on data to estimate the causal effect.
+Note that when a discrete treatment is given, then the first column will be automatically assumed as the control while other columns different treat assignments if ``control`` is not specified explicitly.

         :param pandas.DataFrame data: The input samples for the est_model to estimate the causal effects and for the CEInterpreter to fit.